Gastric bypass surgery - discharge

 - You have more redness, pain, warmth, swelling, or bleeding around your incision.

-- The drainage from your incision does not decrease in 3 to 5 days or increases.
+- The drainage from your incision does not decrease in 3 days or increases.

 - The drainage becomes thick, tan or yellow and has a bad smell (pus).